Academic Honors and Awards

 Cum Laude 3.6000 - 3.7499

-The cumulative grade point will be based on grades received at Illinois College alone and must cover at least four semesters of full-time attendance.
-Students with fewer than four semesters at Illinois College are not eligible for graduation honors.
-(Note: These standards are effective for all students who graduate in the academic year 2020-21 and later.)
+The cumulative grade point will be based on grades received at Illinois College alone and will be based on 48 hours of coursework at Illinois College.
+Students with fewer than 48 hours at Illinois College are not eligible for graduation honors.
+(Note: These standards are effective for all students who graduate in the academic year 2024-25 and later.)

 PHI BETA KAPPA